Health Insurance For IVF

 Which IVF services may be covered by Health Insurance?

-When it comes to IVF treatment, only in-patient services that have a valid Medicare item number are eligible for a benefit from your health fund.3Commonwealth Ombudsman of Private Health Insurance – Infertility and Assisted Reproductive Services An in-patient service is where you’re formally admitted to hospital as a private patient.
+When it comes to IVF and assisted reproductive treatments, only in-patient services that have a valid Medicare item number are eligible for a benefit from your health fund.
+An in-patient service is where you’re formally admitted to hospital as a private patient.

 However, it’s important to note that in the absence of a Medicare item number, your health insurer may not cover any of the cost of the treatment.
 Before being admitted, the hospital should inform you about any costs associated with the procedure.